10 Tips for Present and Future Undergraduate Students in Nigeria

 I’m not afraid of turning 80 and I have lots of things to do.
 I don’t have time for dying.

-Ingvar Kamprad
+• Ingvar Kamprad

 9. Invest your energy where it’s worth it.

 Our deepest fear is not that we are inadequate.
 Our deepest fear is that we are powerful beyond measure.
 It is our light that most frightens us.
 We ask ourselves, “Who am I to be brilliant, gorgeous, talented, fabulous?”
 Actually, who are you not to be?
 You are a child of God.
 Your playing small does not serve the world.
 There’s nothing enlightened about shrinking so that other people won’t feel insecure around you.
 We are all meant to shine as children do.
 We were born to make manifest the glory of God that is within us.
 It’s not just in some of us; it’s in everyone.
-And as we let our own light shine, we unconsciously give other people permission to do the same.
-As we’re liberated from our own fear, our presence automatically liberates others.
+And as we let our light shine, we unconsciously permit other people to do the same.
+As we’re liberated from our fear, our presence automatically liberates others.

-Marianne Williamson
+• Marianne Williamson

-10. Create Memorable School-days Experience
+10. Create a Memorable School-days Experience

 Security is mostly a superstition.
 It does not exist in nature, nor do the children of men as a whole experience it.
 Avoiding danger is no safer in the long run than outright exposure.
 Life is either a daring adventure or nothing.

-Helen Keller
+• Helen Keller

 Leave a Comment